 Once one of Orkney’s most visited pilgrimage sites, the water in St Tredwell’s Loch was thought to be medicinal.
 St Tredwell’s Chapel was built on the loch edge in the 12th century; now only a low outline of wall remains.
 The loch with its surrounding wetland is a very popular site for lapwing, mallard, oystercatcher, snipe, teal and tufted duck.

 A shallow and triangular shaped loch in the East Mainland located close the Sheila Fleet workshop; Bronze Age and Iron Age structures can be found on the edge of the Loch of Tankerness.
 This fresh water loch is popular with geese, wigeon and teal.

 This is a protected wetland area along a 35 mile stretch of coast.
 The island of Sanday is a beautiful place, famed for its beaches, and the area supports vast numbers of over-wintering waders and waterbirds such as sandpiper and turnstone.

 “The Loch of Ayre on the outskirts of St Mary’s village is a great place to see eidar, long-tailed duck, red breasted merganser and velvet scoter”

 Loch of Ayre, Holm

 The Loch of Ayre is on the outskirts of St Mary’s village and can easily be reached by car.
 It’s on the shore of Scapa Flow and looks over to the Churchill Barriers, the Italian Chapel and Orkney’s south isles.
+It’s also the site of an Iron Age broch, now low fragments of rock.
 The Loch of Ayre is a great place to see eidar, long-tailed duck, red breasted merganser and velvet scoter.